How Today's Singles Deal with Society's Pressure

 5 strategies singles use to deal with social and familial pressure

 Many singles are pressured to marry.
 But this pressure is unjustified.
-Many singles do not feel pitiful, alone, abandoned, or unlucky.
+It is growingly acceptable that being single can be just fine.
+Those who are single do not necessarily feel pitiful, alone, abandoned, or unlucky.
 They perceive themselves as attractive, articulate, well-educated, handsomely employed—and just happy to live on their very own.

 I interviewed 142 singles in Europe and the U.S. and analyzed several large databases for my book, Happy Singlehood.
 My research showed me that singles are using several strategies to defy social pressure, very successfully.